reeseovine/pronouns.js/README.md

 `util.js` has most of what was translated from the original Clojure code.
 These functions are mostly meant for accessing rows in a table or formatting strings and is not needed for typical users, but is exposed nonetheless as `pronouns.util`.

-`index.js` is the main program. `pronouns` is both a function you can call with a string parameter, and an object with references to the table and a few helpers.
+`index.js` is the main program. `pronouns` is both a function you can call with a string parameter, and an object with references to the table and a few methods.

 All of the following are valid inputs to the `pronouns` function: